When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 - Sprout Social is a little more expensive but allows for social monitoring and analytics.

 - Radian6 is not for everyone due to the cost.
 But if you’re needing some serious social and online monitoring, this is a more powerful tool.

 Start with one of the free tools to monitor you business name and your name.
 See what others are saying about you online and think about creating a plan for how you might respond if the content isn’t favourable.

 And that’s it – 15 digital PR tools you can use in your PR and marketing campaigns.
 You don’t need to use them all, but pick the ones that align with your goals and your ideal client.

-Let me know in the comments which you're using in your business right now.
+Let me know in the comments which you're using in your business.